Getting glasses or contact lenses

 You will receive reimbursement against a tariff agreed between the CNS and the professional association of opticians and optometrist.

 The CNS also allows a trial period for contact lenses in which they can be fitted and the impact on your eyes assessed.
 You can have up to four trials within the first 12 months of delivery of the contact lenses.
 If you develop an intolerance in the front section of your eyes within 30 days of the first trial, you can have a further two trial sessions withing two months of the first one.
-If after this, the contact lenses simply don’t work you can only bill for three trial sessions.
+If after this, the contact lenses simply don’t work for you, you can only bill for three trial sessions.

 When can I get new contact lenses?